persts/BBoxEE/use-cases/fine-tune-models.md

 ## Prerequisites
 * Python3
 * Git
-This tutorial was created with Python v3.8.10 (Ubuntu).
+This tutorial was created with Python v3.8.10 (Ubuntu) and Python v3.9.6 (Apple M1 Ventura 13.5).

+### Apple M1 Support
+At the time of writing this, BBoxEE will take advantage of the Apple M1 MPS (GPU) during inference (annotation) but training on MPS is not available for YOLOv5

 ## Setting up your environment
 For this tutorial I will be working in my home directory.